Skip to main content

 Get to Know the Mountain

-With 5,850 acres, there’s more terrain than you can ski in a day (we recommended at least three!) to explore the nooks and crannies across 39 chairlifts and four distinct areas.
-There are maps and wayfinding signage in the base area and on-mountain, but to get a lay of the land, be sure to take a look at our trail maps before heading out for the day.
+With 5,850 acres, there’s more terrain than you can ski in a day (we recommended at least three!) to explore the nooks and crannies across 38 chairlifts and four peaks.
+There are maps and wayfinding signage in the base areas and on-mountain.
+Still, it's good to take a look at our trail maps before heading out for the day.

 For first-timers to Big Sky, we recommend booking a private lesson to have an instructor show you around.
-These experts will help you figure out the best spots on the mountain for what you’re looking to ski based on your ability level.
+They will help you figure out the best spots on the mountain for what you’re looking to ski and your ability level.
 For those looking to push the limits, booking a Tram Guide is the best and safest way to venture into Big Sky’s high-alpine expert terrain.

 Insider Tip

-When riding Swift Current 6 or Ramcharger 8, the chairlift bar is automatically locking.
-This means when you pull the bar down, it will stay locked until you reach the top terminal, where it automatically releases for unloading.
-The bubbles can go up or down during the duration of the ride.
+When riding Swift Current 6 or Ramcharger 8, the safety bar locks for the entire ride.
+This means that when you pull the bar down, it will stay locked until you reach the top terminal, where it is released for unloading.
+On the new Madison 8 chairlift, the safety bars also lower automatically.
+The bubbles do not lock and can go up or down during the ride.

 Off the Mountain